ozcodex/siritie/doc/ideas.md

 - add more behaivor driven traits
 - make meats and cooked food compostable
 - remove search bar in gui
+- add new diseases and possitive effects
 - cooking pot with oil converts unkooked food in its own cooked version
 - change composter to use wet loam and loam
+- Alchemy glass equipment (alembic, retort, mortar and pestle, crucible, flask, beaker, test tube, funnel, pipette, etc)
+- Alchemy bench
+- sulfur, salt, extract minerals from soil, extract oils from plants
+- alcohol destilation from fermented tang
+- add more plants
+- add vinegar and sugar
+- add alchemical medicines for each disease
+- add more metals?
+- make the food decay, and conservation methods

 done: